feberman42/duckhunt/README.md

 To find the ducks, you have to fix the flags.
 Each flag will lead you to one duck.

-Fix the flag, grab the duck from underneath the keyboard of the taget workstation and bring it to Front Desk.
+Fix the flag, grab the duck from underneath the keyboard of the target workstation and bring it to Front Desk.

 - If the duck is gone, another team was faster.
 - Only fix what is necessary